Leadership Team

 Jeff Buck

-Jeff Buck leads the engineering team at Automationnth and is responsible for recruiting and developing engineers, resourcing projects, and providing technical leadership to projects.
+Jeff Buck oversees the technical and project execution aspects of automation equipment, ensuring we deliver innovative, high performing solutions to our customers.
 As a registered Professional Engineer in the state of Tennessee and Certified Machine Safety Expert, Jeff is an expert in discerning codes including NEC, UL 508A, and NFPA-79, and ensuring compliance across the company’s projects.
-Jeff’s detail-oriented approach and skills in risk mitigation and project management has led to the successful delivery of hundreds of projects since he joined the company in 2003.
+Jeff’s detail-oriented approach and skills in risk mitigation and project management has led to the successful delivery of thousands of projects since he joined the company in 2003.

 Jeff created and leads “NTH University,” the company’s training program for engineers.
 NTH University was designed to accelerate the development of well-rounded, technically proficient engineers when they first join the company.
 This includes a 3-month internship program culminating in a capstone project.
 In this project, the intern designs and builds a trainer control system for a simple machine that inspects parts on a small-scale production line.
 NTH University also has a robust curriculum to fill skill gaps in full-time engineers.
 Course topics range from control system design and risk assessments to programming such as PLC, HMI, SCADA, and robotics, which all conclude with a test to evaluate comprehension.
 After seeing demand from customers to train their own staff, Jeff led the creation of training as a service offering for our customers.